 I headed right for my collection of pest control recipes and retrieved the perfect solution for fleas.
-I thought you might enjoy knowing that one, plus remedies for all kinds of home and garden pests.
+I thought you might enjoy knowing that one for fleas, plus natural, non-toxic remedies for all kinds of home and garden pests.

 All-purpose outdoor insect spray